Yarmouth Stadium

 Yarmouth Stadium is a greyhound racing track located at Caister-on-Sea in the Borough of Great Yarmouth and English county of Norfolk.
 It is licensed by the Greyhound Board of Great Britain.

-Greyhound Racing takes place every Monday, Wednesday and Saturday evening.
+Greyhound Racing takes place every Monday, Wednesday and Sunday morning, as well as occasional Saturday evenings.
 Facilities include a modern designed 'Raceview Restaurant' seating 240, several executive suites, fast food facilities and a number of bars.

 Speedway

 Speedway arrived in 1948 running until 1961; Ernie Wedon became the manager of the speedway team called 'Yarmouth Bloaters' throughout this period.

-Stock Car Racing
+Stock Car racing

 The stadium has continually run Stock Car racing since the 1960s and boasted its own team in the 1966 and 1971/2 team leagues.
 The 1966 team were nicknamed the Bloaters whilst the later outfit were known as the Greyhounds.

-Greyhound Racing
+Greyhound racing

-Origins & Opening
+Origins & opening

 In 1928 Len Franklin & Ernie Wedon, both professional gamblers in pre-war London visited the newly built Clapton Stadium.
 Franklin became a regular at Harringay Stadium, Stamford Bridge and White City Stadium and after investing in stocks and shares they invested in a new venture at Yarmouth.
 They purchased a field on the west side of the Yarmouth Road that contained a 'flapping' track; this track had opened on Good Friday 25 March 1932 with grass track speedway also held there after starting on 14 July.
 It was devoid of structures and on the opposite side of the road to the horse racing course.

 Franklin & Wedon also leased the adjacent field to enable better access and applied for planning permission for a new stadium.
 Although the initial planning was refused a subsequent appeal to the ministry saw the decision overturned.
 Work began in 1939 and the stadium was ready for business by the spring of 1940.

 The opening date for the new stadium was set for 11 May 1940 but on that same day the Germans invaded the Netherlands and Belgium resulting in the evacuation of Yarmouth.
 The opening afternoon meeting still went ahead, as did several other meetings on a weekly basis until most of the staff were called up to serve in the war.
 The stadium closed and it was taken over by the fire service.